 Branding: Street cred, thought leadership, call it what you want.
 I am still working on street cred but my theory is, anytime you write something, it has more staying power than verbalizing it.
 Publish it on the web and the potential for readership is unlimited.
 Anytime someone sees a stack of notes and ideas on a single topic, authored by one person, it lends credibility.
 Being right is relative, but an opinion that can be backed up by logic always helps.
 Recruiters and managers look for these qualities.

 Education: Writing a topic that is new to your audience forces you to really think about how you are going to get your point across in a clear and engaging way.
-Writing here has reinforced the ideas that I have and actually helped me discover my own set of practices that I take for granted in my day to day life.
+Writing here has reinforced the ideas that I have and actually helped me discover my own set of practices that I take for granted in my day-to-day life.

 Dedication: I post once a week, maybe 3 times in a 2 week period.
-From a recruiters or a managers standpoint, anytime you do something for an extended period of time on a consistent basis, it shows “another level of maturity”.
+From a recruiter or a managers standpoint, anytime you do something for an extended period of time on a consistent basis, it shows “another level of maturity”.
 It shows that you are NOT the kind of person that just tries something out for 2 weeks and then quits.
 Remember the tennis racket your parents bought you?
 The roller skates?
-The ski’s?
+The skis?
 All of these expensive toys are sitting in the closet waiting to be documented on Craigslist.
-You were excited and then 2 months later bored.
+You were excited and then 2 months later, bored.
 What do your parents think every time they see those expensive toys?

-Showing Support of your company: Using your blog as vehicle for supporting your company is always a good thing.
+Showing support for your company: Using your blog as a vehicle for supporting your company is always a good thing.
 Some companies don’t allow posts related to the company.
 You can still post about the industry and not mention your company.
 If I think I have anything controversial to post, I will run it by our Marketing department.
 I think most managers want folks on their team who eat their own dog food.
 Employees that are so excited about what they do, and who they do it for that they tell the entire world.

-Communication / writing style: As a way to teach others, this blog was originally going to be a rant based on all the dumb ass things I see in interviews and the workplace.
+Communication/writing style: As a way to teach others, this blog was originally going to be a rant based on all the dumb ass things I see in interviews and the workplace.
 But no one is going to take me seriously with that type of attitude.
 It isn’t an attitude I would want to hire or work with.
 A blog shows that you have a brain, have ideas, and is a pretty good indication of how you will write and think on behalf of a business.

 Industry Knowledge: A blog is a good way to show industry knowledge.
 This is especially important if you are unemployed.
-A lot of recruiters will shy away from someone that is unemployed because the stereotype is that they have lost touch.
+A lot of recruiters will shy away from someone who is unemployed because the stereotype is that they have lost touch.
 A blog can show you are staying current on the latest issues, technologies, concerns, etc. and you can point to specific posts in your interviews and cover letters to show this is not the case.

 Recruiters do go to Facebook and Linked to check your social graph.
 Show them a much more articulate side of yourself with a blog.